pytorch/pytorch/aten/src/ATen/native/quantized/README.md

     return stack;
   }

-  /* Finds the op and calls the callOp on it.*/ template <class...
+  /* Finds the op and calls the callOp on it.
+     Note: this is slow because it boxes every argument and likely has to re-unbox them when calling the kernel.
+     Prefer calling c10::OperatorHandle::callUnboxed<Args...>(args...).
+  */
+  template <class...
 Args>
-  inline std::vector<torch::IValue> callOp(
+  inline std::vector<torch::IValue> callOp_slow(
       const char* func_name,
       const char* overload_name,
       Args... args) {